UNES97/TRELLIS-3D-DOCKER/README.md

-# Trellis Microsoft - Dockerized GPU Application
+# TRELLIS Microsoft - Dockerized Application

-This repository contains a Dockerized implementation of Microsoft Trellis with GPU support.
+This repository contains a Dockerized implementation of Microsoft TRELLIS.

 ## Prerequisites